narunraman/webpage-source/content/about.md

 <!-- <span style="color:#dc3545">narunram</span> [at] <span style="color:#dc3545">cs</span> [dot] <span style="color:#dc3545">ubc</span> [dot] <span style="color:#dc3545">ca</span>.   -->
 <!-- ```narunram``` [<span style="color:#dc3545">at</span>] ```cs``` [<span style="color:#dc3545">dot</span>] ```ubc``` [<span style="color:#dc3545">dot</span>] ```ca```. -->

-I am currently a Master's student under Kevin Leyton-Brown pursuing Computer Science at the University of British Columbia.
+I am wrapping up a Master's under Kevin Leyton-Brown and will be continuing with a Ph.D. in Computer Science at the University of British Columbia in 2024.
-My research interests are listed below and primarily center around understanding behavior in mobile games and other digital spaces.
+My research interests are listed below and primarily center around understanding the quirks of human behavior in digital spaces.
-I am very available via email; please do reach out if you would like to collaborate or chat – I would love to get coffee.[^2]
+I am very available via email so please do reach out if you would like to collaborate or chat, I would love to get coffee.[^2]

-My work experiences are acessible here: [:bookmark_tabs: resume](resume.pdf).
+My work experiences are accessible here: [:bookmark_tabs: resume](resume.pdf).

 <table>
 <col style="width:50%">